 - 3 Split the chain by removing the steel pin from the pivot.
+Use the special tool for insertion/removal. - 4 Pull out the chain.

+Pin insertion/removal tool

-Use the special tool for insertion/removal. - 4 Pull out the chain. - 3.9.2 Fitting the conveyor chain - 1 Run a sample (approx. 0.3 m) of conveyor chain through the installation in the direction of the conveyor.
+3.9.2 Fitting the conveyor chain

+1 Run a sample (approx. 0.3 m) of conveyor chain through the installation in the direction of the conveyor.
 Check that the chain moves easily and correctly through the bends and idler ends.
 Check at the same time that there is enough space for the chain.
-Immediately investigate the reasons for any jamming and take immediate action.